pashaAbri/FinanceOps/_mts_prompts/mts_synthesizer.md

 # MTS Synthesizer - Complete Document Generator

 **Objective:** Orchestrate the use of modular MTS prompts to generate a comprehensive Model Technical Specification (MTS) document.
-This synthesizer coordinates multiple specialized prompts to create cohesive, well-structured MTS sections that meet Freddie Mac documentation standards.
+This synthesizer coordinates multiple specialized prompts to create cohesive, well-structured MTS sections.

 **Role:** As a Model Development Owner (MDO), you are responsible for synthesizing information from multiple sources and specialized prompts to create complete MTS sections that provide comprehensive model documentation.